teampoltergeist/poltergeist/README.md

     and in general doesn't seem to be worth the trouble at the moment.
     It can be reconsidered in the future when PhantomJS has upgraded its WebKit version.
 [Issue #176, #223]
+*   Run phantomjs in a new process group so ^C doesn't trigger a DeadClient error [Issue #252]

 ### 1.1.0 ###